-The algorithm solving the \MCSep-problem for finite lattices is given in Algorithm~\ref{AlgoLatticeSep}.
-It assumes that the input lattice $(L;\leq)$ is given by an upward $\covu$ and a downward $\covl$ refinement operator returning the sets of upper resp. lower covers for the elements of $L$.
+The algorithm solving the \MCSep-problem for finite lattices is given in Alg.~\ref{AlgoLatticeSep}.
+In case of lattices we can assume that the input lattice $(L;\leq)$ is given by an upward $\covu$ and a downward $\covl$ refinement operator returning the sets of upper resp. lower covers for the elements of $L$.
 For any $A,B \subseteq L$, the algorithm first checks whether their closures are disjoint or not; this is decided by comparing the suprema and infima of $A$ and $B$ (cf. Lines~1--3).
 If the two closed sets are disjoint then, by Lemma~\ref{lemma:2}, $L$ has a smallest ideal $I$ and a smallest filter $F$ such that $I$ and $F$ are disjoint and either $\cla(A) \subseteq I$ and $\cla(B) \subseteq F$ or vice versa.
-The algorithm then iteratively tries to extend either $I$ into a larger ideal or $F$ into a larger filter in such a way that the extension does not violate the disjointness condition.
+The algorithm then iteratively tries to extend either $I$ into a larger ideal or $F$ into a larger filter in a way that the extension does not violate the disjointness condition.
 In the first case, the supremum of $I$ is replaced by one of its upper covers; in the second one the infimum of $F$ by one of its lower covers.
 Finally, the algorithm stops when the current ideal and hence, the current filter becomes prime or when any further extension makes them non-disjoint.